skrastogi292/hello-world/README.md

 Hi there,

-  sachin here! i just landed here about 10 minutes ago, and trying to figure my way through.
+  Sachin here! i just landed here about 10 minutes ago, and trying to figure my way through.